Co-Curricular Club Expo

 Available to all students in Years 7 – 13.

-Music lessons are mostly individual 30-minute lessons, held during the school day.
-Speech and drama lessons are usually in groups of two or three.
+Music sessions are mostly individual and for 30-minutes, held during the school day.
+Speech and drama sessions are usually in groups of two or three.

-Most lessons start from Tuesday Feb 7.
+Most sessions start from Monday Feb 5th.
 They are held in the Music Department studios.

 When: To be arranged with group members